MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ## PARAMETERS

 ### -ActivationState
 Filters the returned results based on the number type.
-Supported values are Activated, AssignmentPending, AssignmentFailed, UpdatePending and UpdateFailed.
+Supported values are Activated, AssignmentPending, AssignmentFailed, UpdatePending, and UpdateFailed.

 ```yaml
 Type: System.String